ibm-cloud-architecture/refarch-kc/docs/pre-requisites.md

 # Pre-requisites

-To be able to build and execute the solution there are common tasks to do, or to have been done.
+To be able to build and execute the solution, you need to do the following tasks:

-## Git client
+## Get a Git client

 If not already done, get a git client.
 See the following [installation instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).